Heatblur-Simulations/f-4e-manual/src/dcs/special_options.md

 important systems are simulated is dynamically tuned down to stress the CPU less and possibly achieve higher FPS.

-> 💡 Due to dynamic nature of this system, having it enabled might result in
+> 🟡 CAUTION: Due to dynamic nature of this system, having it enabled might result in
 > broken track/replay files.

 ## Disable WSO Multi-Crew Controls